hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 +++

-Bal Gangadhar Tilak is a Maratha Brahmin, thinker an(f fighter in one.
+> Bal Gangadhar Tilak is a Maratha Brahmin, thinker and fighter in one.
 His is the brain that conceived, his is the pen that expressed, his is the force that has directed the extra-ordi- nary movement against which the bureaucracy is now calling up all its resources.
+>

-The Morning Leader in 1908.
+> The Morning Leader in 1908.

-rPHE year 1905 forms a land-mark in Indian History.
+The year 1905 forms a land-mark in Indian History.
 In that year was carried out the fatal Partition of Bengal.
-The whole Province was thrown into a fer- ment.
+The whole Province was thrown into a ferment.
 The Bengalis heartily disliked the odius measure.
 Appeals were made, monster petitions were sent to the Parliament.
 Then came the Bycott.
 It encouraged Swadeshism.
 The Swadeshi movement quickly out-